-2 AREAS RELATING TO SSMs
+2. AREAS RELATING TO SSMs

 a) What is the focus of the curate's ministry: a ministry exercised in a place of secular employment, or a parish focus?
 If both, where does the emphasis lie?
-How will this ministry be expressed, affirmed and communicated in the parish? h) h) The curate's secular employment, or retirement, or domestic commitments, and other claims on time need to be understood and communicated within the parish.
-How is this to be done? claims on time need to be understood and communicated within the parish.
-How is claims on time need to be understood and communicated within the parish.
-How is claims on time need to be understood and communicated within the parish.
-How is claims on time need to be understood and communicated within the parish.
-How is claims on time need to be understood and communicated within the parish.
-How is i) What weekday involvement is expected in the regular ministry of the parish, including Staff meetings, PCC etc.?
+How will this ministry be expressed, affirmed and communicated in the parish? b)

+h) The curate's secular employment, or retirement, or domestic commitments, and other claims on time need to be understood and communicated within the parish.
+How is this to be done? i)

+What weekday involvement is expected in the regular ministry of the parish, including j)

+Staff meetings, PCC etc.?

-3 PARTICULARS OF WORK
+3. PARTICULARS OF WORK